DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/assessment-only-route-to-qts.md

 ### If you're based overseas or are a non-UK citizen

 If you’re based overseas, you will need to contact a [non-UK assessment only provider](/train-to-be-a-teacher/assessment-only-route-to-qts#group--non-uk).
-You may also be interested in [international qualified teacher satus (iQTS)](/non-uk-teachers/international-qualified-teacher-status).
+You may also be interested in [international qualified teacher status (iQTS)](/non-uk-teachers/international-qualified-teacher-status).
 With iQTS, you can train where you live and work, with no need to visit the UK.

 If you’re a non-UK citizen based in the UK, contact one of the regional or national providers listed on this page.